“The Church encourages all initiatives aimed at putting an end to the scandal of hunger in the world.”

 As the Gospel reminds us: ‘I was hungry and you gave me food, I was thirsty and you gave me drink’ (Matt 25:35).
 The good practices illustrated are intended to be concrete response to this Gospel imperative, in the knowledge that the fight against hunger is, even before being a work of charity, an act of justice.

-On December 4, 2025, starting at 12 noon (Rome time), the webinar “Seeds of Hope: The Church at the Service of Food Security- Good practices from Africa” will take place.
+On December 4, 2025, at 12 noon (Rome time), the webinar “Seeds of Hope: The Church at the Service of Food Security- Good Practices from Africa” took place.

-In addition to the collection of good practices published by the Dicastery in July and the methodology behind this work, the Caritas Angola project and other good food security practices implemented by various local African churches will be presented.
+The event included presentations on the examples of good practices that was published by the Dicastery in July and the methodology used to compile that document, a project from Caritas Angola, and other good practices implemented by various local Churches in Africa regarding food security.

-Sister Alessandra Smerilli, Secreteary of the Dicastery for Promoting Integral Human Development, and Father Uchechukwu Obodoechina, Deputy Secretary Genera of SECAM (Symposium of Episcopal Conferences of Africa and Madagascar), will also speak.
+Among the presenters were Sister Alessandra Smerilli, Secretary of the Dicastery for Promoting Integral Human Development, and Father Uchechukwu Obodoechina, Deputy Secretary General of SECAM (Symposium of Episcopal Conferences of Africa and Madagascar).

-The webinar will be held in French, English, and Portuguese, with simultaneous translations available.
+The webinar was held in French, English, and Portuguese, with simultaneous translations available.